 Pour mixture into prepared baking dish.

 Bake in oven for 45-50 minutes.
 Center should not jiggle when done.
-If top browns too much, cover with foil towards the end of baking.
+Cover top with foil when top is golden brown to prevent it browning darker.

 Allow to cool.
 Cut into square pieces.